phoenixrider12/visual_failure_mitigation/README.md

 - Run following commands in terminal
 ```
 cd visual_controller_failure
-python simulate.py --time 17.0 --cloud 0 -- runway KMWH --use_fallback True
+python simulate.py
 ```
-You can choose desired time of day and cloud condition while running the above command and select whether you want to run the safety pipeline or the default visual controller.
+You can change params like TIME_OF_DAY, CLOUD_CONDITION, RUNWAY, START_POS, and USE_FALLBACK as per your requirements.

 # Citation
 If you find our work useful for your research, please cite: